Managing Cucurbit Powdery Mildew

 Carboxamide fungicides (FRAC Code 7) registered in NY are Pristine and Merivon.
 Both also contain the same QoI fungicide (Code 11), which is no longer effective for powdery mildew.
 Only Pristine is permitted used on Long Island.
 Strains of the powdery mildew pathogen resistant to Pristine have been detected and likely are the reason its efficacy has varied.
 REI for Pristine is 12 hr and PHI is 0 days.
 Cross resistance was documented between Pristine and Merivon, but not Luna.
 Therefore, Luna will be the best choice if registered in NY.

 Fungicide evaluations conducted each year on pumpkin at LIHREC include fungicides at risk for resistance tested alone (this is neither a labeled nor recommended commercial use pattern for these fungicides; it is done in efficacy evaluations to determine if resistance affects control).
+In 2016 Quintec and Procure were as effective as an alternation program while Pristine was substantially less effective.
 In 2015 Quintec, Pristine, and Vivando were as effective as an alternation program (69-78% control on lower leaf surfaces).
 Quintec and Vivando were the most effective of the targeted fungicides evaluated in 2014 (96 and 98% control); Pristine was moderately effective (54%); Procure was slightly but not significantly better (70%).
 In 2013 Quintec, Pristine, and Procure provided excellent control (93-99% control).
 In 2012 Pristine and Fontelis (FRAC Code 7) were ineffective (albeit treated pumpkins were numerically less severely affected by powdery mildew than the non-treated plots) while Quintec was very effective (96%) and Procure was moderately effective (57%).
 These experiments have documented year-to-year variation in the pathogen population.
 See also table of results from these and previous experiments at LIHREC and experiments at other universities.

 No longer recommended.
 Resistant pathogen strains are sufficiently common to render the following fungicides ineffective: Topsin M (FRAC Group 1; MBC fungicide) and QoI fungicides (Group 11), which include Quadris, Cabrio and Flint.
 Resistant strains continue to be detected commonly every year on Long Island where monitoring is being conducted.